zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

     * Mostly, the "build" partition is used because it can connect to outside hyak.
 Thus, its useful for using git, transferring files to/from Hyak, and installing software packages (like a Python Library).
     * interactive mode is NOT advisable for large jobs.

-Running the commands `squeue -u zmcnulty` or `squeue -p group_name` to see your/your groups respectively list of jobs.
+Running the commands `squeue -u username` or `squeue -p group_name` to see your/your groups respectively list of jobs.
 It will output lines of the form:

 ```
 JOBID    PARTITION     NAME       USER      ST       TIME   NODES   NODELIST(REASON)
 997755       stf      test_job   zmcnulty   PD       0:00     1       (Resources)
 ```

+This gives:
+* JOBID: the job ID
+* PARTITION: partition job is running on (either the group name or backfill typically)
+* NAME: job name (as specified in the job submission; see the example batch file at the bottom)
-This gives the job ID, the group name, the job name, the user running the job, whether the job is running (R) or waiting (PD), number of nodes the job is running on, and the nodes the job is running on or a reason (REASON) the job is not running.
+* USER: the user running the job / who submitted job
+* ST: whether the job is running (R) or waiting to run (PD)
+* TIME: how long the job has been running for
+* NODES: number of nodes the job is running on
+* NODELIST: list of the nodes the job is running on or a reason (REASON) the job is not running.

 To cancel a job at any time, just do `scancel job_ID`

 If you want information on your groups partition of Hyak (i.e. what nodes your group owns), use the `sinfo -p group_name` command.